zilliztech/zdoc/docs/tutorials/data/search-query-get/grouping-search.md

 ```

 In the search request, set both `group_by_field` and `output_fields` to `docId`.
-Milvus will group the results by the specified field and return the most similar entity from each group, including the value of `docId` for each returned entity.
+Zilliz Cloud will group the results by the specified field and return the most similar entity from each group, including the value of `docId` for each returned entity.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"Java","value":"java"},{"label":"Go","value":"go"},{"label":"NodeJS","value":"javascript"},{"label":"cURL","value":"bash"}]}>
 <TabItem value='python'>